kcomas/Shakara/SPEC.md

 Like with the if statements, you may omit braces if a single statement is to be used in the loop.

+### *Arrays*

+Arrays are a necessary type for any programming language, what's currently in the air though is the syntax and form of these arrays.
+My thoughts are as follows.

+The syntax for arrays could look something like the following for definition:

+    array_name = [size] { elements }

+Which would create a fixed array with the following elements within.

+Elements would be specified with a comma between each separate element:

+    { element1, element2, element3, ... }

+Though, for instance, the elements portion can be omitted to look like this:

+    array_name = [size]

+Which creates a fixed size array that is empty.

+Though the reverse in my mind will be possible, the size could be omitted, either with or without the elements, to look like this:

+    array_name = [] { elements }

+For any of the types, the brackets would be required, but the above creates a dynamic array, with the elements specified, if specified.

+This may be odd for a dynamic language, to have a fixed size array, but I feel that this could be beneficial in the long run.
+For instance, there are many cases that you would want to enforce a fixed-size array, and in these instances, in other languages, you would ensure that the size does not exceed your maximum size in your own code.
+With a fixed size array, the interpreter could worry about this for you, cutting down on code necessary for this.
+In addition, fixed size arrays are helpful for overall memory usage, as you don't have to grow the array to accommodate for extra elements.

+Grabbing the length of the array would be used as a function, like in Python:

+    length(array_name)

+Arrays in Shakara are to be zero-based, and would be accessed like most C-like languages, as shown below:

+    array_name[index]

+### *Command Line Arguments*

+In many programs, you will need to, at some point, access the command line arguments that were passed to the interpreter.
+These parameters are exposed as an array, and can be accessed with the identifier `shk__cmd_args` (the `shk` prefix is used so that others can use the name `cmd_args`, I may go back on this though).

+Since it's an array, you can use `length(shk__cmd_args)` to grab the amount of arguments.

+The arguments array's first element will always start with the path of the Shakara file ran, and then go into the subsequent arguments.

 ### *Structs*